zmr-software/FlowBalance/README.md

 ## ✨ Key Features

+> ⚠ **Warning:** The app **does not display currency conversion rates** and does not perform currency exchanges.
+All records remain in the currency you choose.

 | Feature | 🎯 Key Benefit |
 | :--- | :--- |
 | **✔ Multi-language Support** | **Available in Spanish and English.** The app automatically detects your device's regional settings. |